kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 * initial_max_streams_bidi
 * initial_max_streams_uni

-The definition of these frames are unchanged.
+The definition of these Transport Parameters are unchanged.

 Use of other Transport Parameters defined in {{RFC9000}} is prohibited.
 When an endpoint receives one of the prohibited Transport Parameters, the endpoint MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

-Endpoint MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QUIC Services for Streams.
+Endpoints MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QUIC Services for Streams.

 When receiving Transport Parameters not defined in QUIC version 1, receivers